 After a strict fasting period, where you don’t trigger insulin production, insulin levels drop, so you can burn more fat while maintaining your calorie intake throughout the day.

 As long as you don’t cheat, intermittent fasting will give you enough daily calories to lose weight.
 For a woman, that’s about 1,900 kcal per day.

 However, this does not mean that you will necessarily eat less.
-Instead, you fetch your nutrients thereby in fewer, however larger meals.
+Instead, you fetch your nutrients in fewer but larger meals.

-According to studies, people who eat fewer meals also consume fewer calories during the day, so you are more likely to fall short of your daily requirement (Stubbs et al. 20017).
+According to studies, people who eat fewer meals consume fewer calories during the day, making them more likely to fall short of their daily requirements (Stubbs et al. 20017).

-However, you are still responsible for the quality of the food you eat.
+However, you are still responsible for the quality of your food.
 If your diet is based on baked goods, pasta, and other refined carbohydrates, hours will pass before the body can burn fat again.